TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Box Sweep/BoxSweepSys.md

 <br />
 Constraint 2:
 <br />
-In order for the sweep system to not excede the torque rating of the servo, a load calculation was performed using a significantly heavier arm attached to the servo.
+In order for the sweep system to not exceed the torque rating of the servo, a load calculation was performed using a significantly heavier arm attached to the servo.
 This analysis is shown below.
-The Newtons cannot excede 5 Newtons of torque.
+The Newtons cannot exceed 5 Newtons of torque.
 The analysis is shown below, showing that the force on the servo will not exceed the torque rating of the servo.
 <br />
 ![Lateral_Force_Calc](https://github.com/cebttu/CapstoneTeam1/assets/143427017/fa98f1bf-39c1-4020-b57f-75a3844d7086)
 <br /> Figure 3: Force Calculation